rubytogether/rubytogether.org/app/views/news/2018-06-07-may-2018-monthly-update.html.md

 In May, Ruby Together was supported by 77 different companies, including Sapphire member [Stripe](https://stripe.com).
 [Murb](https://murb.nl/) and [StackPath](https://www.stackpath.com/) joined as Onyx members, and developer Gregory Brown (@practicingdev) became a member.

-In total, we were supported by 86 individual members and 68 friends of Ruby Together.
+We were supported by a total of 86 individual members and 68 friends of Ruby Together.
 Thanks to all of our members for making everything that we do possible.

-Our developer evangelist [PJ Hagerty](http://twitter.com/aspleenic) spoke at MalmoRB and Ruby Ireland, and visited CopenhagenRB among other Meetups.
+In community events news, our developer evangelist [PJ Hagerty](http://twitter.com/aspleenic) spoke at MalmoRB and Ruby Ireland, and visited CopenhagenRB among other Meetups.

 ## bundler news

-In May, Bundler gained 9 new commits, contributed by 3 authors, including the [new `--skip-install` flag](https://github.com/bundler/bundler/commit/9e87a1ca4b0c3002ac2774e4837234cef7e3ce08) to `bundler add` which adds a gem to the Gemfile without installing it.
+In May, Bundler saw a few bug fixes, the addition of a [new `--skip-install` flag](https://github.com/bundler/bundler/commit/9e87a1ca4b0c3002ac2774e4837234cef7e3ce08) to `bundler add`, and a [new guide on writing Bundler plugins](https://bundler.io/v1.16/guides/bundler_plugins.html).
+(Thank you [@jules2689](https://github.com/jules2689) for producing this guide!)

+Bundler gained 9 new commits, contributed by 3 authors.
 There were 66 additions and 48 deletions across 17 files.

 ## rubygems.org news